yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/08. Automatic aggregations/readme.md

 # Automatic Aggregations

 ## Introduction
-As per Microsoft documentation, _[Automatic Aggregations](https://learn.microsoft.com/en-us/power-bi/enterprise/aggregations-auto) in Power BI use state-of-the-art machine learning (ML) to continuously optimize DirectQuery semantic models for maximum report query performance.
+As per Microsoft documentation:
+> _[Automatic Aggregations](https://learn.microsoft.com/en-us/power-bi/enterprise/aggregations-auto) in Power BI use state-of-the-art machine learning (ML) to continuously optimize DirectQuery semantic models for maximum report query performance.
 Automatic aggregations are built on top of existing user-defined aggregations infrastructure first introduced with composite models for Power BI_.

 In this quickstart, we showcase how to enable [Automatic Aggregations](https://learn.microsoft.com/en-us/power-bi/enterprise/aggregations-auto) on Power BI semantic model and train Automatic Aggregations in order to speed up exploring report.
 You can follow the steps mentioned in the [Step by step walkthrough](#step-by-step-walkthrough) section.